Postgraduate Diploma inCyber Law & Cyber Forensics(PGDCLCF)

 Programme Highlights:

-- Examines the interlinkages between emerging technologies and their applications with current laws, policy developments, and practical applications of international and Indian cyber laws and forensics.
+- Examines links between emerging technologies and their applications with current laws, policy developments, and practical applications of international and Indian cyber laws and forensics.

-- Specific studies of areas such as crypto currency, blockchain, and artificial intelligence that examine whether contemporary legal systems are effective in regulating developing technologies, how citizens and businesses may interface with such technologies, and the developmental direction of jurisprudence in this space.
+- Explores specific areas such as crypto currency, blockchain, and AI that examine whether contemporary legal systems are effective in regulating developing technologies; how citizens and businesses may interface with such technologies; and the developmental direction of jurisprudence in this space.

 - Graduates can expect to play roles in strategy, policy, advocacy, and legal advisory and litigation roles for businesses, individuals, and organisations that depend upon technology; graduates would also be equipped for positions in governance and efforts in bridging the digital divide.